lotabout/write-a-C-interpreter/tutorial/en/1-Skeleton.md

 ```

 Note that I might fix bugs later, and if there is any incosistance between the
-artical and the code branches, follow the article.
+article and the code branches, follow the article.
 I would only update code in
 the master branch.

 ## Summary